RayHightower/rayhightower.github.octo-broken/source/_posts/2014-05-30-how-to-grow-a-user-group.markdown

 >I guarantee you that any favor he asks of you, you will offer to do before he requests it.
 > <br/>~Tom Hagen, Consigliere

 One way to ask for help: Encourage members to help in their area of enthusiasm.
 For example, organizer [Ginny Hendry](https://twitter.com/ginnyhendry) runs the ChicagoRuby hack nights every month.
-Ginny got started when she approached the organizers after a meeting and said "We should have hack nights."
+Ginny got started when she approached the organizers after a meeting and said, "We should have hack nights."
 Clearly, she was enthused about hack nights, so we asked her to take the lead in that area.

-Today, Ginny’s hack nights are consistently the highest rated of all ChicagoRuby events.
+Today, Ginny’s hack nights are the highest rated of all ChicagoRuby events.
 In January, she will be a lab advisor at RubyCaribe.

 Before he moved to Florida, [Matt Polito](http://twitter.com/mattpolito) was part of the ChicagoRuby organizer team.
 Matt wanted ChicagoRuby to have a logo.
 I was against it.
 We were planning the first WindyCityRails and I wanted everyone to focus on the conference.
 Matt went out and got the logo done anyway.
 Everybody likes it.
 Matt, thank you for ignoring me!